bastislack/highline-freestyle/README.md

 ## Development

+> [!IMPORTANT]
+> We are in the middle of a rewrite.
+Check and use the [rewrite branch](https://github.com/bastislack/highline-freestyle/tree/rewrite) for anything beyond small fixes to the app in its current state.

 Following is gives a brief introduction into the development.

 Checkout the [good first issue tag](https://github.com/bastislack/highline-freestyle/labels/good%20first%20issue), if you don't know where to start.